shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Climbing.md

 ---
 published: true
 description: "Climbing gyms are great ways to be around a lot of really fit people who are very horny for other climbers."
+prompt: "scribbled ink drawing of a climbing harness and a set of handcuffs next to it"
+model: "DALLE-3"
 ---

 Man seeking partner